ringwormGO/ringwormGO/README.md

 If you have a suggestion or a problem you want to report feel free to contact me at ringwormgo@gmail.com or create issue for a problem

-IF THERE ARE NO UPDATES THEN PROJECT IS CLOSED (unless we are on vacation which lasts from 30.6 to 1.9 during that time small updates might happen)
+IF THERE ARE NO UPDATES THEN PROJECT IS CLOSED (unless we are on vacation)

 We accept contributors for some projects